PHP copying or moving a file

 PHP rename()

 The rename() command is most recommended in case we do not need to keep the file in the source folder.
-So, basically it moves the file to the destination instead of copy it.
+So basically, it moves the file to the destination instead of copying it.
 It returns TRUE on success and FALSE on failure.

 Syntax of rename()